TaylorTA/LeetCode/README.md

 3. 990 Satisfiability of Equality Equations
 4. 947 Most Stones Removed with Same Row or Column
 5. 587 Erect the Fence
+6. 1926 Nearest Exit from Entrance in Maze
 # Stack
 1. 844 Backspace String Compare
 2. 394 Decode String